Once you get an egg incubator, I think you can officially be labeled a ‘chicken addict’!

 - Incubator – test it.
 Make sure it works as it should, it is important to try and set the humidity and temperature before you set the eggs.

-- Extra thermometer and hygrometer – strictly speaking, these aren’t necessary, but helpful to ensure your heat and humidity is just right.
+- Extra thermometer and hygrometer – strictly speaking, these aren’t necessary, but helpful to ensure your heat and humidity are just right.

 - A safe, secure place to put the incubator for the next 3 weeks.
 It should be placed in an area where the temperature is fairly constant – away from windows so that the sun cannot overheat the box.